 Simple English definitions for legal terms

-Read a random definition: transport
+Read a random definition: business entry

 Double taxation is when the same money or property gets taxed twice.
 This can happen when a company pays taxes on its profits and then shareholders also pay taxes on the dividends they receive from those profits.
 It can also happen when someone lives in one country but earns money in another country and both countries want to tax that person's income.
 Some countries have agreements to prevent this from happening to foreign companies or individuals.